- September 6, 2016

 California’s Lemon Law Does Apply to both New and Used Vehicles

 California’s Lemon Law provides legal protection for anyone that purchases or leases a new or used vehicle (cars, trucks, motorcycles, etc.) that is still covered by the manufacturer’s original factory warranty.
 Such an express written warranty includes any of the following, and for specific issues related to motorcycles, consulting with motorcycle attorneys can be beneficial.

 - Any separate limited warranty given by the dealer, or

 - An extended warranty purchased from the dealer at the time you took possession of the new or used vehicle.

 The lemon law generally provides that if the manufacturer, or its California representative, such as an authorized dealer, is unable to repair the vehicle after a reasonable number of repair attempts, it must replace the vehicle or return the purchase price to the buyer or lessee.
-Particularly where the defect could result in death or serious injury, the law does not require you to keep taking the vehicle back to the dealer for repair multiple times.
+Particularly where the defect could result in death or serious injury, consulting a personal injury lawyer can be essential, the law does not require you to keep taking the vehicle back to the dealer for repair multiple times.